Ac1d0n3/bnQSInput/README.md

 Variables must create via Editor in Sense before they can used.
 It's always a good idea to give them default values.

+You can change the language in the top of proberties to US or DE

 Have Fun

 Open for Ideas :)